slcodia/SJ-BayesianAnalysis/README.md

 # SJ-BayesianAnalysis

-Answers on selected exercises from Simon Jackman - Bayesian Analysis for the Social Sciences (2009)
+This repository includes some R codes and a PDF file that contains answers on selected exercises from Simon Jackman - Bayesian Analysis for the Social Sciences (2009).

 # Chapter 1: Foundations of Bayesian Inference
  * 1.2 - Drug testing problem